 Later, Landau also revealed that Avatar 2 is something of a family story.

-Like most films around the world, shooting on Avatar 2 was halted as the world locked down – but thanks to New Zealand’s powerful response to the coronavirus, production has now restarted.
+Like most films around the world, shooting on Avatar 2 was halted as the world locked down – but thanks to New Zealand's powerful response to the coronavirus, production was able to restart relatively quickly.